International Master Water and Wind Engineering

 Focus

-This master's program is supported by five international partner institutions:
+This master's program is provided by five international partner institutions:

 Instituto Politecnico di Torino, Università di Genova, Karlsruher Institut für Technologie, University of Surrey, Budapest University of Technology and Economics.